wazum/sluggi/README.md

 For more configuration options (e.g. multiple fields, fallback chains, field separators), see the [TYPO3 TCA slug documentation](https://docs.typo3.org/m/typo3/reference-tca/main/en-us/ColumnsConfig/Type/Slug/Index.html).

 For non-page tables, add the table name to the `synchronize_tables` extension setting.
-The slug is then auto-regenerated whenever a source field changes on save.
+The slug auto-regenerates whenever a source field changes on save, unless the editor has disabled sync for that specific record via the per-record toggle.

 ## Requirements